1. What is the TIC system and how do I use it?

 The TIC data are indirectly one source for the Federal Reserve Board's Flow of Funds accounts for financial positions and flows of the Rest of the World sector.
 The Flow of Funds accounts use as their primary input the data as published by BEA in its international transactions accounts, which as noted above are based on the TIC data.
 The Flow of Funds Accounts are available from the Federal Reserve Board of Governors' website at this link: www.federalreserve.gov/releases/Z1/

 TIC data are also used to compute the U.S. Gross External Debt position, which is published as part of the International Monetary Fund's Special Data Dissemination Standard (SDDS).
-At present, 64 countries provide data on their gross external debt position as part of the SDDS.
+At present, 126 countries provide data on their gross external debt position as part of the SDDS.
 The U.S. Gross External Debt data are available on the TIC webpage at: www.treas.gov/tic/external-debt.html.
 The data published by each country are available from the IMF's SDDS webpage: External Debt (EXD) data for SDDS Subscribers.
-The data in spreadsheet format, including cross-country comparisons, are available from the webpage: World Bank Quarterly External Debt Statistics.
+The TIC data are also available for cross-country comparisons from the World Bank Quarterly External Debt Statistics webpage.

-The surveys of U.S. holdings of foreign securities are also the basis of the U.S. contribution to the International Monetary Fund's Coordinated Portfolio Investment Surveys, available on the IMF's CPIS website at this link: www.imf.org/external/np/sta/pi/cpis.htm
+The TIC surveys of U.S. holdings of foreign securities are also the basis of the U.S. contribution to the International Monetary Fund's Coordinated Portfolio Investment Surveys, available on the IMF's CPIS website.

 As noted in FAQ number 5, the TIC surveys of U.S. holdings of foreign securities are the basis of the U.S. contributions to the International Monetary Fund's annual Coordinated Portfolio Investment Surveys (CPIS).
 The first CPIS was conducted in 1997, when 29 economies reported total cross-border holdings valued at $5.8 trillion.
-Since then, many more have participated in the Coordinated Portfolio Investment Surveys: as of year-end 2015, 84 economies reported total cross-border holdings valued at almost $48.0 trillion.
-The IMF consolidates the data from these surveys and posts the results, along with analytical tables, on the IMF's CPIS website, available at: www.imf.org/external/np/sta/pi/cpis.htm
+Since then, many more have participated in the Coordinated Portfolio Investment Surveys: as of year-end 2022, 82 economies reported total cross-border holdings valued at $69.7 trillion.
+The IMF consolidates the data from these surveys and posts the results, along with analytical tables, on the IMF's CPIS website.

 B. Questions on country classification in TIC data: